ESP Guitars: Manufacturing operations

 Original series and Custom Shop ESPs are handcrafted in Japan while the Standard Series ESPs are factory-made in Japan.

-In 1996, ESP started its "LTD" series.
-These guitars are similar to lower-end ESP guitars, but are more affordable and cater mainly for markets outside Japan.
+In 1996, ESP started its "LTD" series. are more affordable and cater mainly for markets outside Japan.
 The 1000 series LTDs are made on an assembly line in Korea whereas the 401 series and below are made in Indonesia.

 LTD basses are instruments mainly aimed at beginners.
 Over the years manufacturing has moved between various locations, including Vietnam, China and Indonesia.
 Intermediate models were manufactured in Korea in the early 2000s (decade).
 The quality from these has led to continued demand for the LTD series.

 Additionally, ESP has two separate Japan-only lines of guitars, the Grassroots (lower end) and Edwards (Mid-range).
 The Grassroots line is manufactured in Korea and are the equivalent or better than the Sub-400 series LTDs and can be considered a budget line.
-The Edwards guitars, on the other hand, are made in Japan and boast similar hardware as their higher-end ESP counterparts but are not handcrafted.
+The Edwards guitars, on the other hand, the final setup is made in Japan but the bodies and painting are made in China (except for very few Edwards models that are made in Japan, but those are the exception to the rule) and boast similar hardware as their higher-end ESP counterparts but are not handcrafted.
 In terms of quality, in contrast to the USA lines (i.e. ESP Standard & LTD), the Edwards line generally lies in between the more upmarket LTDs and ESP Standards.

 ESP guitars cater to a wide range of players.
 There are a variety of models including Superstrat-styled guitars, Les Paul-styled guitars, Flying V-styled, Star-shaped and others.
 ESP technically has two lines, one for USA and Japan, but there are slight differences.
-The ESP USA line doesn't include the Strat-like Snapper, the Forest GT, as well as some of the Japanese rock artist models but their custom line has been known to produce some of the most unusual designs such as a Gundam Beam-rifle replica guitar, as well as the "ESP Machinegun" used by the Japanese band Alfee.
+The ESP USA line does not include the Strat-like Snapper, the Forest GT, as well as some of the Japanese rock artist models but their custom line has been known to produce some of the most unusual designs such as a Gundam Beam-rifle replica guitar, as well as the "ESP Machinegun" used by the Japanese band Alfee.

 ESP not only make guitars, they also produce various hardware parts themselves, like bass bridges or the ESP Flicker tremolo, ESP Labs Pickups, as well as sustainers, equalizers, etc. Usually these parts are only available for OEM use and not to the ordinary customer.